EVORA-project/evora-ontology/models/docs/Resource.md

 # Class: Resource (Resource)

-_Resource published or curated by a single agent._
+_Resource published or curated by a single agent_